boulund/TIGRFAM_scripts/README.md

 script is deprecated as it appears these files are no longer kept entirely up to date, and `download_tigrfam_annotations.py` produces more complete tables.

-# Contribue
+# Contribute
-Feel free to contribue with pull requests if you see errors or things that need improvement.
+Feel free to contribute with pull requests if you see errors or things that need improvement.